stellarnodeN/Q3_25_solana-starter/ts/cluster1/README.md

     ...
 ```

+---

+## Overview

-### SPL Token Overview
+### SPL Token Scripts

 - **spl_init.ts**
-  Creates a new SPL token mint on Solana Devnet using your wallet as the mint authority.
+  Creates a new SPL token mint on Solana Devnet with your wallet as the mint authority.
   - Uses `@solana/web3.js` and `@solana/spl-token`.
   - Prints the new mint address.